-46-58: You are walking with integrity.
+- 46-58: You are walking in a high degree of integrity.
 You are doing the right thing even when the right thing is difficult to do or might be unpopular.
 You are putting the welfare of others ahead of your own needs or wants.
-You are asking for guidance from the right places.

-32-44: If you answered in this range, take a moment to thank the people in your life who have taught you that it is important to do the right thing.
-But from time to time you struggle to do what you know is right.
-Understand that doing what you know to be right and true will become a habit if you are consistent.

-18-30: Sometimes kids (and adults!) have to be awakened to the idea that the community is full of people-some of whom we may never meet-who count on us to do the right thing.
+You are asking for guidance from the right places. - 32-44: If you answered in this range, take a moment to thank the people in your life who have taught you that it is important to do the right thing.
+But from time to time you struggle to do the right thing when making decisions.
+Understand that doing what you know to be right and true will become a habit if you are consistent. - 18-30: Sometimes kids (and adults!) have to be awakened to the idea that the community is full of people-some of whom we may never meet-who count on us to do the right thing.
 Every time you get in a car to go somewhere, you are counting on everyone else to obey the traffic laws so that you can safely arrive at your destination.
-If your score is in this range, get into the habit of using the STAR acrostic (see the Here 2 Help section) as you make decisions.
+If your score is in this range, get into the habit of using the STAR principle (see the H2H section) as you make decisions.
 Ask your Guide to go through this key with you again.

-Please read the following page to your child(ren) or print the page for them to read.
-Ask them to answer the questions at the end in writing or verbally.
+Please print the following page for your child(ren) to read.
+Ask them to answer the questions at the end.